TonyBlanco/analisis_cabalistico_alma/tonyblanco-app/components/Tree/README.md

 It is designed to be mounted by symbolic workspaces when needed.

 ## SVG Integration Point
-The current renderer is a placeholder SVG layout.
-A production-grade Tree of Life SVG should replace the stub drawing logic inside TreeOfLifeSVG while keeping the same public props and types.
-SVG element IDs must match the canonical TreeSefirahId and TreePathId values.
+The base SVG lives in `BodySoulVisualization/SefirotInteractive.tsx`.
+TreeOfLifeSVG preserves the public props and types while mapping highlight, focus, repetition, and opacity styles onto the canonical layout.

 ## Intended Consumers
 - Symbolic Overlay Viewer